maxmind/minfraud-api-dotnet/README.md

 var client = new WebServiceClient(10, "LICENSEKEY");
 ```

-This object should be disposed of when you done using it.
+This object is safe to share across threads.
+It should be disposed of when you
+done using it.

 Then create a new `Transaction` object.
 This represents the transaction that
 you are sending to minFraud: